 The blocking force is the maximum external force a stick-slip stage can withstand without slipping.
 For certain applications, when the required blocking force is higher than specified in the product specifications tables, the stages can be modified to be increase the blocking force by 1.5 N without changing its outer dimensions.

 Constant Force Spring

-When the application requires the stage to lift a constant load mounted in a vertical arrangement, a constant force spring setup can be integrated to compensate the weight of the payload.
+If the application requires the stage to lift a constant load mounted in a vertical arrangement, a constant force spring setup can be integrated to compensate the weight of the payload.

-The stages of the SLC Series are also available as versions with a U-shaped base instead of the rectangular standard bases.
+The stages of the SLC series are also available as versions with a U-shaped base instead of the rectangular standard bases.
 This special shape increases the mechanical strength of the stage significantly.
 Due to the different dimensions of the U-shaped base the width of the stage itself will be increased by 6mm.
-Nevertheless the mounting hole pattern remains the same as for the standard bases.
+Nevertheless, the mounting hole pattern remains the same as for the standard bases.